Automattic/themes/archeo/readme.txt

 Archeo is derived from Twenty Twenty-Two, (C) 2021-2022 WordPress.org.

+Thank you to Neyma del Socorro Méndez Mex, Magdalena Mex Llanos, and Aida Mulato Salinas for providing the Mayan Translations that appear in the theme screenshot.

 This theme bundles the following third-party resources:

 "Monumenal Figure, 9th Century", Metropolitan Museum of Art.